Once Again: The Genocide of the Uyghur People

 What do we know?
 We know that over a million Uyghur people are being forced into re-education camps.
 We know Uyghur Women allege that they are being systematically raped by Chinese government officials.
 We know that most of the cotton that goes into our clothes most likely comes from forced labour in China.
 We also know that all too often we have turned away from people suffering genocide.
 What can we do?
 Educate ourselves.
 Campaign.
 Lobby our MPs to stand up in the face of genocide anywhere in the world.
 One thing remains clear: we cannot let the Uyghur people down, as so many victims of genocide have been let down in the past.

-Words by Ruairidh Maclean.
+Written by Ruairidh Maclean.

 Illustration by Sanni Pyhänniska.